-Checks returned to the business office must be satisfied with cash, money order, cashier's check, or credit card.
+Checks returned to the Bursar's Office must be satisfied with cash, money order, cashier's check, or credit card.
+Habitual violators will be placed on a "cash only" restriction, and no further payments via check will be accepted by the Bursar's Office.